• Welcome

 for the 2018 International Trombone Festival in Iowa

-performed by Jiggs Whigham • Denson Paul Pollard • Jennifer Wharton • Thomas Hultén • Josiah Williams • Joseph L Jefferson • Gerry Pagano • Javier Stuppard • Peter Moore • Marshall Gilkes • Martin McCain • Zsolt Szabo • Jeremy Wilson • Isabelle Lavoie • Amanda Stewart • Dr Natalie Mannix • Zoltan Kiss • Matyas Veer • Paul The Trombonist • Dr Karen Marston • Javier Nero • Dr Deb Scott • Tolga Akman • Domenico Catalano • José Milton Vieira • György Gyivicsan • Brian Hecht
+Jiggs Whigham • Denson Paul Pollard • Jennifer Wharton • Thomas Hultén • Josiah Williams • Joseph L Jefferson • Gerry Pagano • Javier Stuppard • Peter Moore • Marshall Gilkes • Martin McCain • Zsolt Szabo • Jeremy Wilson • Isabelle Lavoie • Amanda Stewart • Dr Natalie Mannix • Zoltan Kiss • Matyas Veer • Paul The Trombonist • Dr Karen Marston • Javier Nero • Dr Deb Scott • Tolga Akman • Domenico Catalano • José Milton Vieira • György Gyivicsan • Brian Hecht

 Giovanni Gabrieli (1554/1557-1612)